Multimodal learning with graphs: Supplementary Note 1: Overview of Graph Neural Networks

-Specifically, for edge-level tasks, such as link prediction and edge labeling, non-parametric operators have been used (\eg concatenation, summation, or averaging of the embeddings of node pairs~\citep{seal_gnn, Kim_2019_CVPR}).
-For graph-level tasks, a parametric or non-parametric function that mixes node representations is used typically referred to as \textbf{Readout}.
-Examples of the \textbf{Readout} functions include summation (\eg in graph isomorphism networks~\citep{xu2018how}) and a Set2Set function~\citep{set2set} (\eg in principal neighborhood aggregation~\citep{pna2020}).
+Specifically, for edge-level tasks, such as link prediction and edge labeling, non-parametric operators can be used (\eg concatenation, summation, or averaging of the embeddings of node pairs~\cite{seal_gnn, Kim_2019_CVPR}).
+For graph-level tasks, a parametric or non-parametric function that mixes node representations is referred to as \textbf{Readout}.
+Examples of the \textbf{Readout} functions include summation (\eg in graph isomorphism networks~\cite{xu2018how}) and a Set2Set function~\cite{set2set} (\eg in principal neighborhood aggregation~\cite{pna2020}).

-\begin{regbox} \textit{\textbf{Types of graph neural architectures}} The choice of the $\textbf{Agg}$ function is crucial for a graph neural network, as it defines the way that neighborhood information is processed.
+\begin{suppregbox} \textit{\textbf{Types of aggregation}} The choice of the $\textbf{Agg}$ function is crucial for a graph neural network, as it defines the way that neighborhood information is processed.
 Based on this choice, we meet two large model categories.

-\xhdr{Graph convolutions} The first category is based on the connection of propagation models with graph signal processing~\citep{defferrard2016}.
+\xhdr{Graph convolutions} The first category is based on the connection of propagation models with graph signal processing~\cite{defferrard2016}.
 In particular, assuming a filter $g\in \mathbb{R}^n$ that expresses the behavior of graph nodes, the information propagation can be expressed through a graph convolution: $x \ast g = UgU^Tx$.
 The matrix $U\in \mathbb{R}^{n\times n}$ is the set of eigenvectors of the Laplacian matrix $L$ expressed as a transformed graph adjacency information.
 Simplifying the graph convolution into an aggregation scheme, we obtain the following:

 where $\psi$ is a learnable function such as a multilayer perceptron (MLP) and $\phi$ is an aggregation operator, depending on the choice of filter $g$.
-For example, in both GCN~\citep{kipf_gcn} and SGC~\citep{sgc2019} models, $\psi$ is the identity function, $\Theta_{uv} = 1 \, \forall \, (u,v)\in \gE$ and the $\phi$ is the average function.
-Other typical examples of this category are the Chebnet~\citep{defferrard2016} and the Caleynet~\citep{levie2018cayleynets} models, where the choices of $\mathbf{\Theta},\phi$, and $\psi$ are functions of the used graph filters.
+For example, in both GCN~\cite{kipf_gcn} and SGC~\cite{sgc2019} models, $\psi$ is the identity function, $\Theta_{uv} = 1 \, \forall \, (u,v)\in \gE$ and the $\phi$ is the average function.
+Other typical examples of this category are the Chebnet~\cite{defferrard2016} and the Caleynet~\cite{levie2018cayleynets} models, where the choices of $\mathbf{\Theta},\phi$, and $\psi$ are functions of the used graph filters.